 - Minimum amount of RAM recommended by SOLIDWORKS: 8GB

 - Level recommended by Innova Systems for effective use of the software: 16GB

 - If running Simulations or working with very large datasets consider at least: 24GB

-SOLIDWORKS Requires a professional graphics card which runs the OpenGL engine in order to function correctly (such as the Nvidia Quadro range of cards, and the AMD FirePro range).
-SOLIDWORKS has been known to run on “gaming” graphics cards which use DirectX (such as AMD Radeon and the Nvidia Geforce card ranges), however users may experience frequent graphical glitches and features of the software like Realview Graphics won’t function.
+SOLIDWORKS requires a professional, fully-certified graphics card which runs the OpenGL engine in order to function correctly (e.g. Nvidia Quadro and the AMD FirePro).
+SOLIDWORKS has been known to run on “gaming” graphics cards which use DirectX (such as AMD Radeon and the Nvidia Geforce card ranges), however users may experience frequent graphical glitches and features of the software like Realview Graphics won’t function correctly, if at all.

 If working with visually complex models (such as models with large patterns, or lots of textures) SOLIDWORKS will require a graphics card with a large amount of on-board memory.
 A good graphics card is one of the most important elements for running SOLIDWORKS efficiently, however it is important to make sure there is an effective balance between Graphics Card and CPU.
 A high end graphics card will not be able to run effectively if paired with an entry level CPU.

 It is also very important to make sure that the Graphics driver software is supported for use with SOLIDWORKS.
 This can be checked by opening SOLIDWORKS RX in the start menu, and going to the Diagnostics Tab, the Diagnostics results will show if the driver is out of date.
 A button will allow the download of a supported driver, if available.
 SOLIDWORKS do their own graphics card testing, not using a certified driver has been known to lead to graphical glitches within the software.